apache/kyuubi/docs/client/kerberized_kyuubi.md

 2021-12-13T18:44:58  2021-12-14T04:44:58  krbtgt/KYUUBI.APACHE.ORG@KYUUBI.APACHE.ORG
     renew until 2021-12-14T18:44:57

-(Command and output are identical on different OS platform)
+(Command is identical on different OS platform.
+Ticket cache location may be different.)
 ```

-If you are running Kyuubi and executing `kinit` on the same host with the same OS user, the ticket
+Kyuubi also has a TGT stored in a ticket cache.
+If you are running Kyuubi and execute `kinit`
-cache file used by Kyuubi will be overwritten by the new ticket cache.
+on the same host with the same OS user, the ticket cache used by Kyuubi will be overwritten by
+new ticket cache.

 To avoid that, you should store the new ticket cache in another place.
-Ticket cache file location can be specified with `-c` argument.
+Ticket cache location can be specified with `-c` argument.

 For example,
 ```